 List of tables

+No table of figures entries found.

+List of figures

 List of abbreviations and acronyms

 Introduction and objectives

 Criticality safety practitioners utilize a number of mature Monte Carlo production codes to carry out their work, as for instance SCALE, MCNP, MORET, TRIPOLI, MONK….
 These computer codes are not static, however, and constantly evolve as computers become ever more powerful and innovative new analysis methods are developed by universities and national laboratories.
 The transfer of new, innovative Monte Carlo technology into the hands of practitioners is a continuing challenge for the criticality and reactor safety community: new methods need to be reviewed in depth for correctness by experts in the field; sufficient quality assurance and verification/validation must be performed to provide a high degree of confidence in these new methods; the assessment of their potential impact must be carried out; and practical guidance must be developed and promulgated to practitioners to enable correct and efficient application.